 #6 – Taking competition too lightly

 If you opened a gym at a perfect spot, and it is a great success, don’t let it get to your head.
 Just because you don’t have competition now doesn’t mean you never will.
 A brand new gym could sneak into the neighborhood without you even realizing it.
+Underestimating competition is another key reason why new gyms fail.
 You must:

 • Stay on top of customer service and listen to member requests.